arizvisa/ida-minsc/docs/static/tagging.rst

 This system allows for a user to store a primitive python object within a comment which can then be decoded back into its original type thus allowing a user to store and retrieve a python object associated with an address.
-This is described in detail later at :ref:`tag-encoding`.
+This is described in detail later at :ref:`tagging-encoding`.
 These values can then later be queried in order to reference the addresses of the types that the user has marked.
-This is also described in detail at :ref:`tag-querying`.
+This is also described in detail at :ref:`tagging-querying`.

 Using a mechanism such as this facilitates a user to be able to quickly tag a number of related functions or addresses, and perform some sort of